-After an accident, don't talk to anyone about the accident until you talk to your lawyer.
+After an accident, don't talk to anyone about the accident until you talk to Jason English Accident and Injury lawyer.

-The sooner that you call your lawyer, the better.
-Your lawyer will help you understand how to respond to questions from an insurance company and help recover compensation for your personal injuries and property damage.
+The sooner that you call, the better.
+We will help you understand how to respond to questions from an insurance company and help recover compensation for your personal injuries and property damage.

 It is our goal to show how the injury has affected our client's function, freedom of choice, enjoyment of life and ability to contribute to their family and society.
 We celebrate our client's life, the good choices they made and the choices that our client had wanted to make but that their injuries will now delay or prevent from happening.
 We like to compare those good choices of our client with the bad choices of the defendant – it is all about choices.